AhmedShab/Toy-_Robot-_Simulator/README.md

 # Toy Robot Simulator

-A command line robot simulator written in Javascript (Node.js).
+A command line robot simulator is written in Javascript (Node.js).

 ## Description

-* The applicaton is a simulaton of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+* The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
-* There are no other obstructons on the table surface.
+* There are no other obstructions on the table surface.
-* The robot is free to roam around the surface of the table, but must be prevented from falling to destructon.
+* The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
 Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.

-* The applicaton can read the following commands:
+* The application can read the following commands:

 ```
 PLACE X,Y,F